frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/email/email-digest.md

 To set up Email Digest, go to:

-> Setup > Email > Email Digest
+> Home > Settings > Email > Email Digest

-## Example

-Set your frequency, check all the items you want to receive in your weekly update and select the user ids whom you want to send the Digest to.
+1. Enter a name for the Email digest.
+1. Set the frequency of mails to be sent.
+1. Add or remove recipients.
+1. Select the items to be included in the digest.
+1. Save.

+Example:

 <img class="screenshot" alt="Email Digest" src="{{docs_base_url}}/assets/img/setup/email/email-digest.png">